Sustainability in the supply chain

 -Results of self-assessment questionnaire

 The SAQ responses are evaluated overall based on compliance status with each item and the severity of the risk.
 We prioritize the areas related to human rights the most, such as child labor, forced labor, prohibition of discrimination, and harassment.
-The survey has confirmed that there have been no serious risk responses related to human rights, labor, and health and safety that constitute a major risk incident at any of our factories to date (as of March 2024).
+After reviewing responses to the past SAQs about serious risks related to human rights, labor and health and safety, we have confirmed that there are no factories where serious risks have been identified, or incidents have occurred (as of December 2024).
+Through the 2nd SAQ, however, 57 factories were found not to have in place policies or guidelines on preventing child labor, forced labor or discrimination.
+To encourage improvement at factories, we share SAQ results with suppliers and are also planning training to support them in further respecting and protecting human rights.

 -Approach to suppliers to enhance their Initiatives